kristoff-it/ziggy/README.md

 In this example dependencies can either be local (`path` field) or remote (`url` and `hash`).

-Unfortunately this shape makes it hard for users to define a tagged union of (`Remote`, `Local`) and have a type-driven parser automatically figure out the parsing code, especially because shape-matching is error prone and different types could be indistinguishable.
+Unfortunately this layout makes it hard for users to define a tagged union of (`Remote`, `Local`) types and have a type-driven parser automatically figure out the parsing code, as that would rely on shape-matching (ie selecting candidate output types based on presence/absence of fields in the JSON object).

 People who are aware of these problems will do the following:
 ```json